RRSP Contribution Limit calculator

 - You can find your RRSP contribution limit using the calculator above or by logging into CRA.com.

-- Overcontributing to your RRSP can have consequences in the form of fines equal to 1% of the over-contribution per month that the excess amount is in the RRSP.
+- Overcontributing to your RRSP can have consequences in the form of fines equal to 1% of the over-contribution amount per month, above your $2,000 over contribution lifetime limit.

 How does RRSP contribution room work?